-The prospect of arguing a case in a courtroom is what attracts many students to law: It involves strategy, advocacy, rhetorical skills, and knowledge of procedure and law, and it covers a wide range of legal areas.
+The prospect of arguing a case in a courtroom is what attracts many students to law: It covers a wide range of legal areas and involves strategy, advocacy, rhetorical skills, and knowledge of procedure and law.
 Corporations and jurisdictions in the United States and abroad also turn to alternative methods for dispute resolution, including arbitration, mediation, and negotiation.
 To be effective problem solvers and to successfully represent their clients, lawyers need to know what methodology to follow.

 What is the best way to resolve a civil or criminal dispute, and how can lawyers effectively practice different methods?